 In FY2003, CPS Energy entered into a 20-year agreement with Brooks Development Authority ("BDA") to upgrade the electric and gas utility systems located within Brooks City-Base.
 CPS Energy and BDA each committed to invest \$6.3 million (\$4.2 million in year 2002 dollars, which accumulates interest at the rate of 3.7% compounded annually) to upgrade the infrastructure at that location.
 Annual reductions to BDA's obligation were made from incremental revenues to the City for electric and gas sales to customers that reside on the BDA-developed property.
 Annual reductions to BDA's obligation were also made in accordance with contract terms for economic development at Brooks City-Base that benefited CPS Energy's Systems.
-At January 31, 2020, capital renewals and upgrades of \$14.7 million have surpassed the \$12.6 million commitment.
+At January 31, 2021, capital renewals and upgrades of \$14.8 million have surpassed the \$12.6 million commitment.
 BDA has met its obligation, net of annual interest, of \$4.2 million.

 In September 2010, CPS Energy and the University of Texas at San Antonio ("UTSA") entered into an agreement ("Strategic Alliance") whereby UTSA agreed to perform services for CPS Energy in support of its function as a provider of electric and gas utility services while supporting the progress of the City of San Antonio in renewable energy technologies and energy research.
 The Strategic Alliance calls for CPS Energy to invest up to but not exceeding \$50 million over 10 years.
-Investment committed through January 31, 2020, was approximately \$9.8 million from funds currently allocated to research and development.
-Future funding will be determined by the scope of the projects defined by the partnership and is subject to annual approval by the CPS Energy Board of Trustees.
-Projects will be designed to produce clear value to CPS Energy and its customers.
+Investment committed through January 31, 2021, was approximately \$10.2 million from funds currently allocated to research and development.
+The original agreement expired September 2020, CPS Energy extended the agreement for one year to complete ongoing research activities.
+This extension committed an additional investment of \$750,000 for an approximately \$11 million total investment.
+Future research will be based on any new agreements developed between the two parties.